 - Always remember that no matter who has access to it, the Human Resources department at any given company is the owner of their employee’s files.
 As the official staff over employee files, they are 100% responsible for the security of said files.

 The employee personnel file is the main file an employer keeps for every employee.
 It contains everything related to the employee’s employment history with that company.

-The following are some of the most common documents included:
+The following are some of the most common file contents include:

-- Employment history: Application, resume, emergency contact information, employment and education verification, references, etc.
+- Employment history: Application, resume, emergency contact information, employment records, education verification, and references, etc.

-- Employee performance and development: Performance appraisals, improvement plans, attendance records, self-assessments, competency assessments, training information, etc.
+- Employee performance and development: Performance appraisals, talent acquisition files, improvement plans, attendance records, self-assessments, competency assessments, training information, etc.

-- Employment termination records: Resignation letter, COBRA information, exit interview, etc.
+- Employment termination records: Resignation letter, COBRA information, overview compensation, exit interview, etc.

 Medical File: The Basics

 Each employee also needs medical information on record.
 Some companies choose to have a separate digital personnel file for medical information.